Jung Hae-in: Beginnings

-2017–present: Rise in popularity and lead roles
+2017–present: Rising popularity and leading roles

-In 2017, Jung gained popularity with his performance in fantasy romance series While You Were Sleeping.
-During its airing, he ranked as the Number 1 searched term on Korean portal site Naver.
+In 2017, Jung gained popularity with his performance in the fantasy romance While You Were Sleeping.
+He was ranked as the number-one searched term on Korean portal site Naver.
 Two of his historical movies, The King's Case Note and Conspiracy: Age of Rebellion, were released in the same year.
-He was next cast in the black comedy series Prison Playbook, where he received praise for his performance as an imprisoned Army captain convicted of assaulting a soldier in his unit who later died.
+He was next cast in the comedy series Prison Playbook, where he received praise for his performance as an imprisoned Army captain convicted of assaulting a soldier in his unit who later died.

 In 2018, Jung appeared in another historical film Heung-boo: The Revolutionist where he played the character of King Heonjong.
 He landed his first leading role in the romance drama Something in the Rain alongside Son Ye-jin.
 Following the airing of the drama, Jung experienced a rise in popularity in Asia.
 Later that year, Jung was cast in the period romance film Tune in for Love alongside Kim Go-eun.

 In 2019, Jung starred in the youth film Start-Up as a school drop out who ends up in a gang.
 The same year he was cast in the romance drama One Spring Night alongside Han Ji-min, helmed by the director and writer of Something in the Rain.

 In 2020, Jung starred in romance drama A Piece of Your Mind alongside Chae Soo-bin.
 In the same year, he joined on JTBC drama Snowdrop alongside Jisoo, which was helmed by Sky Castle writer and producer and premiered in December 2021.

 In 2021, Jung starred in the Netflix series D.P. as a Military Police soldier tasked with pursuing deserters.
 The same year he joined the Watcha original short film Unframed with Lee Je-hoon directing and writing the script.

 In 2022, Jung starred in the Disney+ drama Connect.
-He is set to reprise his role in the second season of D.P in 2023.
+He later reprised his role in the second season of D.P in 2023.
+In 2024, he starred in the romcom drama alongside Jung somin in “love next door”.

 Personal life

-Family and graduation degree
+Family and education

-Jung Hae-in's third great-grandfather is Jeong Yak-yong, a great thinker of the later Joseon period.
-He graduated with a degree in Broadcasting Entertainment Department at Pyeongtaek University, where he participated in various activities including musical plays.
+Jung Hae-in's third great-grandfather is Chŏng Yagyong, a great thinker of the later Joseon period.
+He graduated with a degree in Broadcasting Entertainment at Pyeongtaek University, where he participated in various activities including musical plays.

 Military enlistment

-He enlisted in the military when he was twenty-one years old.
-He signed a contract with his agency after being discharged from the military and graduating from college.
+He enlisted in the military when he was 21 years old.
+He signed a contract with his agency after being discharged from the military and graduated from college.

-Public relations

-Fan meetings

-Jung held his first fan meeting in Seoul on July 28, 2018, at Kyunghee University Hall of Peace, followed by fan meetings in Taipei, Bangkok, Hong Kong and Manila.